MarniTausen/Greenotyper/README.md

 -   [Pipeline setup guide](#pipeline-setup-guide)
 -   [Neural net training](#neural-net-training)

-Greenotyper is a image analysis tool for large scale plant phenotyping experiments.
+Greenotyper is an image analysis tool for large scale plant phenotyping experiments.

-It uses google's object detection api ([github link](https://github.com/tensorflow/models/tree/master/research/object_detection)) to find the plants and thresholding to measure the size of the plants.
+It uses google's object detection api ([GitHub link](https://github.com/tensorflow/models/tree/master/research/object_detection)) to find the plants and thresholding to measure the size of the plants.

 Requirements
 ------------